Forecast issued at 5:00 am EST on Friday 9 December 2016.

-Mostly sunny.
-The chance of light showers in the south in the afternoon.
-Light winds becoming west to northwesterly 15 to 20 km/h during the day.
-Overnight temperatures falling to between 5 and 11 with daytime temperatures reaching the mid to high 20s.
+Cloudy.
+Medium (40%) chance of showers, most likely in the morning and afternoon.
+Winds east to southeasterly 15 to 25 km/h.
+Overnight temperatures falling to between 15 and 20 with daytime temperatures reaching the mid to high 20s.